a group of people in a courtroom, Phases of Criminal Trial

 Opening Statement

-Opening statements provide the jurors with a road map of how the case will unfold and what the lawyers expect the evidence to show during the trial.
-Opening statements should never be couched in the form of a persuasive argument.
+Opening statements are intended to provide the jurors with a road map of how the case will unfold and what the lawyers expect the evidence to show during the trial.

 Presentation of Evidence and Witness Examination

-After the opening statement, the prosecution will begin their case in chief by presenting their respective evidence.
+After the opening statements, the prosecution will begin their case in chief by presenting their respective evidence.
 The prosecution will call their first witness to the stand to be sworn in and examined.
 This is called direct examination.

 Direct Examination